-Roasted Baby Potatoes with Garlic & Fresh Herbs are creamy in the center, and brown and crispy on the outside.
-Pair all that deliciousness with a dipping sauce made of mustard, horseradish, and mayonnaise and you have the perfect side dish, or even a fun and unusual party appetizer!!
+These roasted baby potatoes are creamy in the center, and golden brown and crispy on the outside.
+Pair all that deliciousness with a dipping sauce made of mustard, horseradish, and mayonnaise and you have the perfect side dish or even a fun and unusual party appetizer!!
 YUM!!

-The truth of the matter is, these Roasted Baby Potatoes with Garlic & Fresh Herbs will make you rethink that whole doing without potatoes thing…and rightly so!
+The truth of the matter is that this roasted potato side dish will make you rethink that whole “doing without potatoes thing,” and rightly so!

-The easy ingredient list for the roasted baby potatoes;
+The ingredient list for garlic-herb roasted baby potatoes;

 - minced garlic